Harrisonburg Unitarian Universalists located in Harrisonburg Virginia

 - Do you want children to be helped to develop their spiritual curiosity,

 - Do you wish to preserve and extend the traditions of democracy, freedom of conscience and human dignity?

 You should get to know us!
 Stop by the Old Dale Enterprise Schoolhouse (pictured on the right) any Sunday morning.
 Our service begins promptly at 10:30AM and lasts about an hour.
 On Sunday mornings we hear from the congregation, visiting ministers in a monthly rotation, and other invited guests.
 The diverse gifts or our members and friends make each week a different experience.

 We offer a Children's Religious Education program from September until May.

 Adult Religious Education

 Conscious Living Adults (Adult R.E.) runs from 9am—10.10 am on the 2nd and 3rd Sundays from September to March/April in the Shared Ministry Room.
 All sessions are open to members and friends and guests are especially welcome.

 After the Service

-We welcome all visitors and friends to join us after the service for coffee and refreshments in our Community Café where you can learn more about who we are and how you might be involved in our Unitarian Universalist community.
+We welcome all visitors and friends to join us after the service for coffee in our Community Café where you can learn more about who we are and how you might be involved in our Unitarian Universalist community.
 The group above pictured in front of our building was taken during our Building Rededication on our tenth anniversary.